vmwshop/tutorials/openrefine.md

 Facets are the bread and butter of OpenRefine when it comes to cleaning up messy data as well as sorting and filtering it.
 Essentially what they are is a collection of each value in each cell of your data, grouped together with a total count for each unique datapoint.
 When you create a “text facet,” OpenRefine automatically separates and groups them based on text and characters.

-**1.** In the Breed column of our data, click the dropdown arrow in the column header and select "Facet" > "Text Facet"
+**1.** In the Breed column of our data, click the dropdown arrow in the column header and select "Facet" > "Text facet"

 <img src="https://user-images.githubusercontent.com/15221098/87824323-0de99f80-c843-11ea-912c-e1b001de2aff.png" class="responsive" alt="ORfacets1" width="850">